-Children represent the school in a range of tournaments and festivals.
-This introduces a competitive element to team games and allows the children to put into practice the skills that they have developed in their lessons.
+Tournaments with competitive elements will enable children to put into practice the skills that they have developed in their lessons.
 These opportunities foster a sense of team spirit and co-operation amongst our children.
-This year King William Street will participate in the following competitive events:
+Children selected for competitions will be selected by ability of skills required.

-- Swindon Primary Schools Key Stage 2 Dance Festival
+- Swindon Primary Schools Key Stage 2 Dance Festival (participation)

-- Swindon Primary Schools Key Stage 1 Dance Festival
+- Swindon Primary Schools Key Stage 1 Dance Festival (participation)

-- Swindon Primary Schools Quadkids Competition for Year 5 and 6
+- Swindon Primary Schools Quadkids for Year 5 and 6 (competition)

-- Swindon Primary Schools Quadkids Competition for Year 3 and 4
+- Swindon Primary Schools Quadkids for Year 3 and 4 (competition)

-- Swindon Primary Schools Quadkids Competition for Year 1 and 2
+- Swindon Primary Schools Quadkids for Year 1 and 2 (competition)

 - Swindon & Wiltshire Inclusive Santa Dash (participation)